ZooFarming/zoo-keeper-docs/pages/products.en.md

 The user has the possibility of earning chests by either buying them directly using ZOO tokens, or by locking these ZOO tokens.
 A gold chest will automatically provide the user with an NFT while a silver chest will only give a 1 in 10 chance.
 All purchased chests automatically burn the ZOO tokens used.

+### The Safari Pools

+Safari pools are staking pools where the rewards received are chosen by the community.
+This was planned from the very start and is possible becuase 3% of the minted $ZOO tokens as shown in the [Tokenomics FAQ Section](/faq#tokenomics) are set aside to buy the communities wanToken they voted for.

 [Learn more about Chests](/manual/expedition#buy-goldsilver-chests)

 ### Magic Spells (Coming soon)